bigladder/btwxt/docs/methodology.md

     <img width="60%" src="./figs/fig_curve.png">
 </p>

 There are several approaches to interpolate a discrete set of known function values.
+The piecewise representation of a function by polynomials is called a *spline*.
+Spline interpolation avoids many of the pitfalls encountered with other, more comprehensive methods.
 For any single axis, **btwxt** supports both *linear* and *cubic* interpolation.
 The mathematical bases for these methods are described in this document.

 **btwxt** also enables the interpolation of data sets that span multiple dimensions in parameter space.
 This requires combining the variation of the function with respect to each axis.
 This document also contains a description of the algorithm used to perform this N-dimensional interpolation.